(keep reading to learn what happened)

 While The Keating Hotel survived for years after Gordon Ramsay’s visit, no one could have planned for the destruction that the Covid-19 pandemic would bring to the travel industry.

 Is The Keating Hotel from Hotel Hell still open?

-As of 2023, The Keating Hotel is closed.
 In March 2020, the hotel posted on its Facebook page that it would be “temporarily closed” as a result of the Covid-19 pandemic.

 Additionally, the hotel’s website has expired.

-It’s also no longer possible to book The Keating Hotel via any booking platforms including Booking.com, Kayak, Hotels.com, and others.
+For a while, it was no longer possible to book The Keating Hotel via any booking platforms including Booking.com, Kayak, Hotels.com, and others.

 Unfortunately, the Google Maps street view picture of the hotel’s entrance hasn’t updated since early 2020, so I can’t see what’s happening.

 However, a commenter below said that the lobby of the Keating Hotel was boarded up for a time, which is why I had the hotel marked as closed for 2021, 2022, and early 2023.

 Here’s an embed of the Keating Hotel San Diego location from Google Maps street view in case Google updates it:

 Before closing, the room rates generally started at around ~$550 per night, so it was not cheap if you want to stay.